 As we deal with self-isolation, social distancing and an onslaught of negative news, triggers for stress, anxiety and insomnia surround us.
-Here’s some ways to seek out serenity and a better night’s sleep.
+Here are some ways to seek out serenity, and a better night’s sleep.

-Smiling Mind – Developed by psychologists and educators in the US, this app is perfect for the whole family, with a selection of meditations targeted at stressed-out children.
-There’s also meditations to help you get a good night’s sleep.
+Smiling Mind: Developed by psychologists and educators in the US, this app is perfect for the whole family, with a selection of meditations targeted at stressed-out children.
+There are also meditations to help you get a good night’s sleep.

-Simple Habit – Size certainly matters here with the developers focused on micro-meditations, steering you towards a calmer outlook in five minutes.
+Simple Habit: For when the attention span wanes, this app focuses on micro-meditations, steering you towards a calmer outlook in five minutes.
 You can enter your goals and select a themed meditation or take pot luck.

 It seems so simple, but breathing correctly has been scientifically shown to help alleviate the symptoms of depression and anxiety and relieve insomnia.
 The Breath Effect has several online resources, as well as its online courses, where you can learn where your current breathing cycle is at, and how you can start breathing properly again.